tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Sphere of Verdant Growth

+_Recharge 11+ after use:_ One half of this orb is burnt wood, while moss and flowers sprout from the other half.
+When you deal fire damage with an attack made using this orb, you heal hit points equal to triple your level.

+**Quirk:** Tries to take the long view.

+---

 #### Sphere of the Arcane Princess

 _Recharge 11+:_ This purple orb is chased with gold filigree.
 You gain a +2 bonus to PD or MD until the end of the battle.
 The first time the orb fails to recharge, you gain a +1 bonus to AC until your next full healup.